pahaz/pahaz.8iq.dev/src/content/blog/001-mac-security.md

   - evil maid
 description:
-  "I often go on business trips and travel, and I always worry about the security of my MacBook when it's left alone in the room 😀.
+  "I often go on business trips and travel, and I always worry about the security of my MacBook when it's left alone in the room.
 During my last trip, I had an unpleasant surprise:
   I noticed that someone had touched my closed laptop while I was away.
 In this article, we'll look at how to detect attempts of physical access to your MacBook, gather data about the intrusion, and send it to yourself via Telegram."